-- Is this piece of music well-crafted? (ie, well-put-together melody, yet not too complex; lyrics that fit the criteria mentioned above and are neither trite nor exclusive) - Is it easy for the assembly to learn?
-Choosing a new piece of music should mean that you will use it again and that it should be taught to the assembly before Mass begins. - Will it stand the test of time?
+- Is this piece of music well-crafted? (ie, well-put-together melody, yet not too complex; lyrics that fit the criteria mentioned above and are neither trite nor exclusive)

+- o Is it easy for the assembly to learn

+- Will it stand the test of time

-ALL VERSES SHOULD BE SUNG
+- ALL VERSES SHOULD BE SUNG

-All verses of songs should be sung with very rare exceptions.
-Songs with 8 verses or more should not be used in their entirety.
+- All verses of songs should be sung with very rare exceptions.
 If a very lengthy piece (eg 8 verses) is chosen it may be suitable to do the first four verses for Gathering and the last four verses for closing

-THE LENGTH OF THE LITURGY
+- THE LENGTH OF THE LITURGY

-If this is a lengthy liturgy it will be important to make musical selections that do not add unnecessarily to the overall length
+- If this is a lengthy liturgy it will be important to make musical selections that do not add unnecessarily to the overall length